 Below are lists of mandatory and optional items that your child is expected to have throughout the school year.
 If for some reason, you are unable to purchase these items for your child, please let me know.

-Each morning students will write the schedule and homework assignments in their Planner which should be located at the front of their binder.
-I recommend that you, as parents, check your child's planner often.
-In some situations, it may be necessary to check it on a daily basis.
-Also, planners should be easy to read and understand.
-Finally, a properly completed planner is your childs pass for Free P.E. on Friday.
+Each morning students will write the schedule and homework assignments in their Daily Planner which should be located at the front of their binder.
+Daily Planners should be easy to read and understand.
+Daily Planners need to be signed by parent every Thursday.
+The Daily Planner is your child’s pass for P.A.T.
+(Private Activity Time) at the end of the week.

 Math is assigned daily and what students are not able to complete in class becomes homework.
 In science, most of the bookwork will be done in class while projects/ long-term assignments will need to be worked on throughout the week and occasionally on weekends.
 There will be times, however, when it is necessary to assign additional homework (i.e. finishing up bookwork, study guides, test preparation).
 This usually occurs near the end of a unit.
 If at all possible, I will assign this type of homework on Tuesday and Thursday.